julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 **What should I do with the ashes afterward?**
 Bury them, scatter them at a crossroads, or return them to the earth as an offering.

+**What's the difference between smoke cleansing and smudging?**
+Smoke cleansing is a global practice using various herbs.
+Smudging specifically refers to Indigenous North American ceremonies using White Sage, cedar, or sweetgrass in traditional ways.

+**Can I use kitchen herbs for smoke cleansing?**
+Yes.
+Rosemary, sage (Salvia officinalis), thyme, and bay leaves from your kitchen have long histories in European folk magic.
+Just ensure they're fully dried and never use toxic ornamentals.

+**Is burning herbs indoors safe?**
+Only with ventilation and proper herbs.
+Never burn toxic plants (oleander, henbane) or essential oils on charcoal indoors.
+See [Herbs Not Meant for Burning](/never-burn-herbs/).